richardcalahan/exportr/README.md

 ### CLI

+You can edit the yaml config file directly, or use the handy cli.
 There are several simple options for use with the command line tool.
 You can use flags longform *e.g.* `--add, --remove, --clear, --list` or shorhand *e.g.* `-a, -r, -c, -l`.

 **Add**